fabricematrat/ThreeCircles/README.md

 Step by step tutorial for [ConFESS](https://2013.con-fess.com/)
 --------------------------
-This github repository hold all the slides material required to follow the step by step tutoreial to build a clone of Fousquare in a few minutes.
+This github repository holds all the step by step tutoreial to build a clone of Fousquare in a few minutes.
 The application we're going to build will be name ThreeCircle ;-)

 Speakers
 - [Corinne Krych](http://corinnekrych.github.com/)
 - [Fabrice Matrat](http://fabricematrat.github.com/)
--

 We're presenting you the work done by [3musket33rs](http://3musket33rs.github.com/) team.

 ## Step1: Scaffolding